In the order in which I read them…

 The Convenient Marriage – set in the 18th century like These Old Shades.
 Not the most compelling heroine, alas.

 Bath Tangle – one of my favourites!
-A Beatrice/Benedict-style shrewish couple and a wonderfully vulgar grandmother.
+A Beatrice/Benedick-style shrewish couple and a wonderfully vulgar grandmother.
 Re-read January 2017 – love it even more!